nifcloud/ansible-role-nifcloud/library/documents/nifcloud_lb.md

-# niftycloud_lb - De-registers or registers an instance from Load Balancer in NIFCLOUD
+# nifcloud_lb - De-registers or registers an instance from Load Balancer in NIFCLOUD

 * [Synopsis](#synopsis)
 * [Requirements](#requirements)